shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77, and Baofeng DM-1801 factory firmware.
 This firmware is specifically designed for **Amateur Radio** use, and has features not available in the official firmware.
+The license forbids commerial use of this firmware.

 *Note:*